awsdocs/aws-cdk-guide/v2/hello_world.md

 Props are represented differently in the languages supported by the AWS CDK\.
 + In TypeScript and JavaScript, `props` is a single argument and you pass in an object containing the desired properties\.
 + In Python, props are passed as keyword arguments\.
 + In Java, a Builder is provided to pass the props\.
-Two, actually; one for `BucketProps`, and a second for `Bucket` to let you build the construct and its props object in one step\.
+There are two: one for `BucketProps`, and a second for `Bucket` to let you build the construct and its props object in one step\.
 This code uses the latter\.
 + In C\#, you instantiate a `BucketProps` object using an object initializer and pass it as the third parameter\.

 ## Synthesize an AWS CloudFormation template<a name="hello_world_tutorial_synth"></a>